Moby Dick—Rehearsed

-Moby Dick (sometimes referred to as Moby Dick—Rehearsed) is a two-act drama by Orson Welles.
+Moby Dick (sometimes referred to as Moby Dick—Rehearsed) is a two-act drama written by Orson Welles.
 The play was staged June 16–July 9, 1955, at the Duke of York's Theatre in London, in a production directed by Welles.
 The original cast included Welles, Christopher Lee, Kenneth Williams, Joan Plowright, Patrick McGoohan, Gordon Jackson, Peter Sallis, and Wensley Pithey.
 The play was published by Samuel French in 1965.

 Welles used minimal stage design.
 The stage was bare, the actors appeared in contemporary street clothes, and the props were minimal.
 For example, brooms were used for oars, and a stick was used for a telescope.
 The actors provided the action, and the audience's imagination provided the ocean, costumes, and the whale.

 Welles filmed approximately 75 minutes of the production, with the original cast, at the Hackney Empire and Scala Theatres in London.
 He hoped to sell the film to Omnibus, the United States television series which had presented his live performance of King Lear in 1953; but Welles stopped shooting when he was disappointed in the results.
 The film is lost.

 Plot

 The setting is a mid-19th-century American repertory theater.
 The play begins subtly as the audience arrives with the cast milling around an empty stage.
 The cast members generally fool around and complain about their boss and their forthcoming production of King Lear.
-Then, making a big dramatic entrance and smoking a cigar, the actor manager of the time comes on stage and tells them they are going to rehearse a version of Herman Melville's 1851 novel Moby Dick that he has been adapting for the stage.
+Then, making a big dramatic entrance and smoking a cigar, the actor manager of the time comes on stage and tells them they are going to rehearse a version of Herman Melville's 1851 novel Moby Dick that the Young Actor has been adapting for the stage.

 The cast grudgingly performs the play, improvising scenery from items lying around, and gradually get more into character as the play develops.